 But then an interesting trend emerged after the health system re-purposed the wing.
 Observation patient volumes steadily rose, while Medicare reimbursements for the ED population continued to decline.
 As a result of the new trend, the health system’s leaders were looking for ways to optimize clinical resource allocation for their ED observation patients.

-Using a healthcare-specific EDW to make an informed decision
+Using a healthcare-specific EDW and hospital analytics to make an informed decision

 The health system already had a fully functional enterprise data warehouse (EDW) in place.
 By digging deep into its insights with our help, their leadership expected to make data-informed, strategic decisions about the details of the observation wing.